The Financial Sector

 Some of the important functions of stock exchange are as follows:

-- Mobilization of capital – by allowing investors to be able to buy shares of listed companies and being able to allow sellers of shares to sell their shares on the secondary market, a stock exchange assists in the mobilization of capital and the efficient allocation of such capital;
+- Mobilization of capital – by allowing investors to be able to buy shares of listed companies and being able to allow sellers of shares to sell their shares on the secondary market, a stock exchange assists in the mobilization of capital and the efficient allocation of such capital.

 - Economic indicator – changes in economic conditions are reflected in the share prices of companies listed on the stock exchange.
-The overall measure of the activities on the stock market is known as a stock or financial index.
-Changes in this index can serve to indicate where the economy is heading;

 - Pricing of securities – the stock market helps to determine the value of securities.
 This is accomplished through the forces of demand and supply.